 Not all blocks of ground are large enough to offer a patch of ground for a vegetable garden as well as catering for a decorative one.
 But where there is plenty of room – or at least enough room – having a vegetable garden can offer many advantages.
-But fencing contractors such as Fencing Perth would advise that fencing for a vegetable garden is quite different to that needed for a boundary fence.
+But fencing contractors such as Eline Fencing would advise that fencing for a vegetable garden is quite different to that needed for a boundary fence.

 Much depends on the location of your block, but even in the suburbs you can be pestered by wild rabbits or even pets that have escaped.
 Just one night of munching can destroy all your hard work in the garden.
 In addition, cats, kids and dogs are likely to run and dig through the garden, turning all your efforts and hopes of succulent and nutritious vegetables into nightmares.